the fastest

 - MPG

-It copes better at faster motorway speeds, largely because there are no corners involved, though while there’s minimal road roar it does suffer quite badly from wind noise around the mirrors.
-Turn the radio up, we’d suggest.
+At motorway speeds there’s some road roar, and it suffers quite badly from wind noise around the mirrors.
+Turn the radio up.

-Not particularly.
-In mild temperatures we saw 3.8mi/kWh heading out of town and on a few faster B-roads, which works out at 194 miles in the Boost with its 51.1kWh battery, and 2.9mi/kWh at motorway speeds (148 miles).
+Somewhat.
+In mild temperatures we saw 3.8 mi/kWh heading out of town and on a few faster B-roads, which works out at 194 miles in the Boost with its 51.1kWh battery, and 2.9 mi/kWh at motorway speeds (148 miles).
+In the Comfort version that motorway range would stretch to a more useful 190 miles or so.
 You do at least get a heat pump as standard in both models, which should help efficiency/range in colder months.
-Worth noting.

-As is the difference in charging speeds between the two cars.
-Boost models only get up to 82kW DC charging, while Comfort models can manage 155kW.
-That means a 10 to 80 per cent charge in 38 minutes versus 25 minutes respectively.
+Also worth noting is the difference in charging speeds between the two cars.
+Boost models only get up to 65kW DC charging, while Comfort models can manage 155kW.
+That means a 10 to 80 per cent charge in 37 minutes versus 25 minutes respectively.

-On a home charger, you’re looking at approximately five and a half hours versus seven hours from completely flat to full on a three-phase 11kW AC charger.
+On a three-phase 11kW AC home charger, you’re looking at approximately five and a half hours versus seven hours from completely flat to full.
+But you've probably got only single-phase at home so add another 50 per cent to those times.

 Get all the latest news, reviews and exclusives, direct to your inbox.